davesheldon/nap/docs/reference/file-types/routines.md

 `string` Optional.

 A name used to identify the routine.
 This is used in any logs/output to refer to the routine.
 If a name isn't given, its file-name is used instead.

+### `env` - Environment Variables

+`object` Optional.

+A set of variables to set before running the steps in this routine.
+Any number of variables may be included as YAML properties and values.

 ### `steps` - Steps to run